Why Use Cold Forming

 - Effective use of existing equipment

-As engineers, we must conceive and design a component to do the job using the most economical capabilities and keep the cost down.
-Function Analysis examines a part to understand what function it must perform and then develop that element to perform that task.
-As an engineer, you know the functional questions to ask.
+As engineers, we should create and design components to do the job using the most economical capabilities and keep the cost down.
+Functional analyses examine a part to understand what function it must perform and then develop that element to perform that task.

 - Operator experience